varsha13152/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
+1. User requests to list visitor.
-2. InnSync shows a list of persons.
+2. InnSync shows a list of visitor.
 3. User requests to add a tag to a contact.
 4. InnSync shows selected contact detail with tag.
+5. InnSync updates local JSON file with updated contact detail

     Use case ends.